 Suggestions for Cross-Curricular Connections:

 Science: Study the enormous scale of Egyptian architecture, and learn what tools they used to build their monuments.
 Their carvings and paintings did not decompose significantly, even though they are about 4000 years old.
 Find out why.
 Here's a website to get you started.

 History and religion:

-- Ancient Egyptians worshipped the sun god Re and believed that the pharaoh was a god.
+- Ancient Egyptians worshiped the sun god Re and believed that the pharaoh was a god.
 How does this affect their art?
 How does the Egyptian worship of Re affect the Biblical story of the Exodus?
-Two helpful websites are: http://www.egyptianmyths.net/ and http://www.egyptartsite.com/mytho.html
+Here are two helpful websites.

-- Read Ancient Egypt: Everyday Life in the Land of the Nile Hardcover by
+- Read Ancient Egypt: Everyday Life in the Land of the Nile by

 - Listen to Jim Weiss's retelling of Egyptian myths on the CD Egyptian Treasures: Mummies and Myths.
 Read The Cat of Bubastes by G. A. Henty or listen to a recording of the story.

-- Read Day of Ahmed’s Secret by Florence Parry Heide--a peek at modern Egypt for elementary students
+- Read Day of Ahmed’s Secret by Florence Parry Heide - a peek at modern Egypt that is written for elementary students.

 - For a taste of ancient Egypt, read Mrs. Frizzle’s Adventures: Ancient Egypt by Joanna Cole for elementary students.